Meet The Team

 I started running for the first time since school days in 2017, when I took part in a c25k program hosted by the Lowestoft Road Runners.
 My running took off, I went from being unable to run 100 metres to running a 5K, building from that to my greatest running achievement Race to the Stones 100k Ultra that I completed in 2022.
 I became a coach in 2018 as I enjoyed helping others begin their running journeys and I hope to be a running coach for many more years to come.

-John Jervis - Committee
+John Jervis - Committee & Male Club Captain

 I started running in 2001 - my first race was the 2002 London Marathon - and I've been running on and off since then.
 (It has increasingly become a case of more on than off in recent years!)
 I joined Lowestoft Road Runners in 2016; I love how friendly and supportive the club is, and being a member of the club has turned my running into a much more sociable activity.
 As well as road running, I enjoy the local cross country league, which is a great way to keep running interesting through the winter.
 I also occasionally juggle whilst running - a niche sport that is known as 'joggling'.